 School of Diagnostic Medical Sonography – General Concentration

 The School of Diagnostic Medical Sonography at Grady Health System began in 1991.
 To date, 170 students have graduated from the program.
-The School of Diagnostic Medical Sonography has several affiliate clinical sites where student training is enhanced through exposure to many diverse people, various equipment and variety of examination types.
+The School of Diagnostic Medical Sonography has several affiliate clinical sites where student training is enhanced through exposure to many diverse people, various equipment, and a variety of examination types.
 This specialized program prepares the graduate for a rewarding career in diagnostic medical sonography in the areas of Abdomen and OB/GYN.

 The course of study in General Concentration awards a certificate from Grady Health System upon graduation.
 Students who satisfactorily complete the program fulfill the requirements to become a Diagnostic Medical Sonographer through the American Registry of Diagnostic Medical Sonography.
 The student may sit for the Sonography Physics and Instrumentation ARDMS exam upon completion of a physics course.
 The OB/Gyn and Abdominal ARDMS specialty exams may be taken up to 60 days prior to graduation.
 The credential of RDMS is valid upon completion of all program requirements and graduation.

 This advanced-level program is a full-time, daytime program lasting 18 months.
 Classes are limited in size.
 Admission to this program is competitive.
-The number of students accepted is dependent on availability of clinical sites.
+The number of students accepted is dependent on the availability of clinical sites.
 Currently, 13 students may be accepted every 18 months.
 The graduation rate for the last 5 years is 100 percent.
-(Gainful employment disclosure)
+(Gainful Employment Disclosure)

 The School of Diagnostic Medical Sonography is an advanced program and is: